e3-/acc-cpuc/README.md

 ## Quick Start

-_Note: This quick start guide assumes you have already downloaded a zip file of the code from the CPUC IRP website._
+_Note: This quick start guide assumes you have already downloaded a zip file of this model code._

 ### 1. Install Python via Anaconda